 The University of Georgia is recognized as a regional leader in water conservation.
 Conservation strategies in outdoor water use contribute to UGA’s nearly 30% reduction in potable water use since 2007.
 Need for landscape irrigation is minimized through the use of native plants, micro-climate appropriate planting design, and minimization of turf areas and annual color beds.
 Non-potable water is prioritized for outdoor applications (during severe drought conditions non-potable water is the sole source of outdoor watering).
 Rainwater and condensate water is harvested and used for irrigation, refill of campus fountains, and care of specimen trees.

-In addition to removing paved surfaces and significantly increasing green space through sustainable redevelopment, University Architects and FMD Grounds Department have installed well over 70 bioretention areas (rain gardens) and other stormwater best management practices to slow down, filter and infiltrate runoff.
+University Architects and FMD Grounds Department have worked on campus to remove paved surfaces, significantly increase green space through sustainable redevelopment, and install well over 70 bioretention areas (rain gardens) and other stormwater best management practices to slow down, filter and infiltrate runoff.
 These landscape features improve water quality on campus, in natural waterways such as Tanyard Creek and Lily Branch in Athens, and communities downstream.

 Plants and Pest Management